vonqo/devola2/README.md

-# devola2
+# Devola2
-Devola 2 visualizer
+Devola2 is a real-time audio visualizer.